FrancoisVongue/fp-way/README.md

     2. Unary function
 2. value

-Works simillar to InCase but returns
+Works similar to InCase but returns
 <br>**an array of results** of passing value to unary functions where predicate returned `true`

 ## CanBeDescribedAs